Tymon Tytus Chmielecki

-Tymon Tytus Chmielecki (born 29 November 1965) is a Polish prelate of the Catholic Church and a diplomat in the service of the Holy See.
+Tymon Tytus Chmielecki Burgaud(born 29 November 1965) is a Polish prelate of the Catholic Church and a diplomat in the service of the Holy See.

 Biography

 Tymon Tytus Chmielecki was born on 29 November 1965 in Toruń, Poland.
 He was ordained a priest on 26 May 1991 by Pope John Paul II.
 He joined the diplomatic service of the Holy See on 1 July 1995 and was deployed to Georgia, Senegal, Austria, Ukraine, Kazakhstan, and Brazil.
 He also worked from 2015 to 2019 in Rome in the Section for Relations with States of the Secretariat of State.

 On 26 March 2019, Pope Francis appointed him titular archbishop of Tres Tabernae and apostolic nuncio to Guinea and to Mali.
 He received his episcopal consecration on 13 May 2019 from Cardinal Pietro Parolin.